Avaiga/taipy/gui/doc/expandable.md

         <taipy:expandable expand="{expand}">Title</taipy:expandable>
         ```

-### Exapandable as block
+### Content as block

-Expandable content is specified inside the expandable block
+The content of `expandable` can be specified as the block content.

 !!! example "Page content"